Bozrem/SmartBen/Docs/SOFTWARE.md

 Alarm API to snooze or dismiss

 ## File System
-I will get this into GitHub eventually, but here is the file system layout
+I will get this all into GitHub eventually, but here is the file system layout

 ```
 /home/bozrem/